-AP photo of flag-bearing Twin Cities protester goes viral
+AP photo of flag-bearing protester rockets around the world

 Aware of the flag’s power as a visual symbol, Cortez followed the man down the rubble-strewn street and took a photograph that soon rocketed around the world – the protester silhouetted against the flames of a burning liquor store, the light of the fire glowing through the fabric of the flag.

-Taken at 11:59 p.m. and transmitted a few moments later, it swiftly went viral — perhaps the most indelible image yet of the racial divisions and violent protests flaring after the death of George Floyd, a handcuffed black man who pleaded for air as a white Minneapolis police officer knelt on his neck.
+Taken at 11:59 p.m. and transmitted a few moments later, it swiftly produced powerful reactions — perhaps the most indelible image yet of the racial divisions and violent protests flaring after the death of George Floyd, a handcuffed black man who pleaded for air as a white Minneapolis police officer knelt on his neck.

 TV networks featured it on their newscasts.
 Twitter at one point used it to lead its “What’s Happening” page.
 Multiple commentators on social media depicted it as “Picture of the Year.”